malishav/OSCOAP/draft-selander-ace-object-security.md

 2. Compute the COSE object as specified in {{sec-obj-cose}}

-    * the IV in the AEAD is created by XORing the static IV (Sender IV) with the partial IV (Sender Sequence Number).
+    * the IV in the AEAD is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).
     * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message: